Zanskar: Tourism

 Tourism is probably the major disruption that Zanskar has experienced during recent times.
 The opening of this region to foreigners has brought changes such as the financing of schools and the restoration of monasteries and roads, but has also taken its toll on the fragile mountain environment and its population.

+In popular culture

 The first colour film of life in Zanskar was shot in 1958 by an expedition of three British housewives.

+The 2001 movie Samsara was entirely shot in Zanskar.
+In 2010, the American film director Frederick Marx made a documentary called "Journey from Zanskar".
+Narrated by Richard Gere, the film tells the story of two monks helping 17 poor children reaching Tibetan schools in India through a difficult and dangerous terrain.